marianmeres/fsm/README.md

 A lightweight, typed, framework agnostic and synchronous finite state machine that acts as a pure state graph description.

-It manages state transitions and enforces rules via **guards** and **lifecycle hooks** (`onEnter`/`onExit`), but contains no business logic or async operations by design.
+It manages state transitions and enforces rules via **guards** and **lifecycle hooks** (`onEnter`/`onExit`), but contains no business logic by design.

-To integrate into your application, wrap this FSM in a layer that handles your business logic, orchestrates async operations, and calls `fsm.transition(name, payload)` in response to events.
+To integrate into your application, wrap this FSM in a layer that handles your business logic and calls `fsm.transition(name, payload)` in response to events.

 This separation ensures the state machine remains simple, testable, and reusable across different contexts.